urbit/urbit.org/content/grant-submission-guide.md

 The Urbit project relies on our community to help realize its potential.
 While the Foundation and the Community specifies the direction of development through bounties, we encourage anyone with an idea about how to improve Urbit to submit a grant proposal.
 This guide will describe the different types of proposals, the requested format, and the entire workflow for a successful project.
 If you want some ideas about projects that have a good likelihood of acceptance, take a look at the Grant Ideas notebook in the Foundation group.

+Starting December 1st, 2021, we are changing our compensation policy.
+Rather than pay in Urbit stars, all milestones will be denominated in USD and paid at the market rate in WSTR.
+The maximum amount approved will be $50,000 / project and $10,000/month.
+If you have a proposal that exceeds these limits, we are still interested in talking with you, but we will likely use some other vehicle rather than grants.

 ### The Colony

 The Colony consists of invited community members that have a proven track record of completing significant projects.
-Members of the Colony will be available to *champion* (manage and mentor) proposals.
+Members of the Colony will be available to _champion_ (manage and mentor) proposals.
 A proposal is accepted once a Colony member champions it.
 The Champion will then work with the contributor to see the proposal through to completion.

-There will also be members of the Colony thar are invited to be on the Oracle team.
-The Oracle team is responsibile for ensuring proposals are correctly stuctured and payments meet current norms.

 ### Types of Proposals